floss1138/dxMagic/README.md

 Command strings require a different syntax, for example zoom extents together becomes `(command "zoom" "e")`
 To zoom to a known object with handle entity 84E9, with a sinle command line becomes `(COMMAND "ZOOM" "OBJECT" (HANDENT"84E9"))`, then 2 x ENTER.
 This command was added to the COMMAND column in the extracted spread sheet as a handy way of finding the entity in the drawing by pasting this into Auto/ProgKADs command prompt.

+## Attribute association and inheritance

+It is a common requirement to associate one block with another where the parent block may have a unique serial/equipment/system/host name.
+For example, a connector may be represented by a block which is part of i.e. associated with, a board or card also represented by a block.
+That card fits into a chassis also represented by a block which in turn is fitted in a rack...
+In the real world objects tend to nest in a parent/child way so the attribute definitions needs to be constructed to allow inherited values so some of the parent DNA can be found in its children.

+To track associations it is necessary to provide an attribute to take the value of the identifier from the parent IN A DIFFERENTLY NAMED FIELD.
+It’s best practice to include the block name within tag name for this attribute.
+CAD properties will show all the attribute tag names so the tag names of parent and child need to easily identified for copy and paste operation.

+Making the association is simple.
+Quick properties is your friend.
+Select the parent block and one or more children.
+Right click to access quick properties or the QP command.
+QP window will appear by simply selecting blocks if QPMODE is 1.
+Select Block reference from the drop down if other choices are available.
+Now it’s possible to copy the parent attribute value to the children and see if they are not all equal (shows as \*VARIES\*).
+It’S possible to customise which properties are visible in QP.

+Example: There is an equipment chassis with an asset number that takes several sub assemblies.
+The asset number is recorded in a attribute field called `asset_no`.
+As it may be necessary to find which assemblies have been fitted to each chassis then the asset_no needs to be copied to the assembly blocks by creating another attribute in the 'children' blocks called `passet`.
+Insert the parent block, adding the asset number.
+Select parent and all sub assembly blocks then open QP and the Block references will show the asset_no value which can be copied in one paste operation to the (all) the fields named `passet`, associating the equipment chassis with the sub assemblies.

 # Binary DXF
 Binary DXF files are not currently supported but preserve all of the accuracy in the drawing database.
 ProgKAD will save a binary DXF from the save as drop down.
 AutoKAD also provides the binary DXF option from File, Save As... then it is necessary to use the Tools drop down, select Option...
 DXF Options tab and select BINARY
 Binary DXF was introduced in AutoKAD release 10.
 The `DXFOUT` command will also open the Save As... dialogue.
 A binary DXF file begins with a 22-byte sentinel used to identify the format when the file is loaded.
 Currently **dx_extract** checks the file header and will print an warning if `/^AutoCAD\sBinary\sDXF/` is found.

 # Future utils
 The DWG Compare free msi add-in for AutoCAD (adds to ribbon Add-ins menu or the ribbon in the Classic toolbar as a plug-ins) presents as text and visual differences.
 It would be nice to have a block attribute compare between drawings or drawing and database.